munneb10/Chat-with-multiple-PDF-s/README.md

 open your terminal in the folder where you have downloaded the project (Note - Before running this project open .env file and put your key in GOOGLE_API_KEY = "your-api-key".
 You can found your GOOGle API KEY at https://makersuite.google.com/)

-If want to use virtual enviornemnt run this command first in CMD otherwise follow from command 3
+If want to use virtual enviornemnt run two command first in CMD otherwise follow from command 3

 1. conda create -n your-env-name python=3.10
 2. conda activate your-env-name/